jorbDehmel/oak/docs/manual.md

 ```

-`Oak` as discussed so far necessitates lines 7 and 8.
-These tell
+`Oak` as discussed so far necessitates the lines instantiating
-the compiler to instantiate the generic functions `New` and
+the constructor and destructor.
-`Del` for use with `t = i32`.
 However, this is obviously
 cumbersome to an end user.
 Thus, we introduce the `post` block.

 ```rust